SharhadBashar/vertex_solutions/README.md

 For questions you can email me at sharhad.bashar@uwaterloo.ca

 <br><br><br>
-Normally i would put `data` in the `.gitignore`, and load that from AWS, but for simplicity, I includded it here
+Normally I would put `data` in the `.gitignore`, and load that from AWS, but for simplicity, I includded it here